How and why most of the world succumbed to the lockdown lunacy.

 “[T]he WHO is already talking about how ‘problematic’ modeling the Chinese response in Western countries is going to be, and the first country they want to try it out in is Italy.
 If it begins a large outbreak in a major Italian city they want to work through the Italian authorities and world health organizations to begin locking down Italian cities in a vain attempt to slow down the spread at least until they can develop and distribute vaccines, which btw is where you need to start investing.”

 On January 30, Italy stopped all flights to and from China, and on January 31, both Italy and the WHO declared a state of emergency.
-In 2023, a US researcher possibly identified the anonymous message board poster as a US venture capitalist and tech industry investor.
+In 2023, a US researcher possibly identified the anonymous message board poster as a US biotechnology investor who, in 2017, was on the short list for the post as Commissioner of the US Food and Drug Administration (FDA).

 In the summer of 2020, Italian Health Minister Roberto Speranza believed he had vanquished the Italian coronavirus outbreak and was writing a book about his success.
 The book was to be published in October of that year, but just when it was to hit book stores, the second and much broader Italian covid wave commenced and Speranza immediately recalled the book.